SashoDT/DIC-Assignment-3/hanna infos.md

 I changed the folder names to sentiment_analysis and profanity_check.
 Then I also changed the imports in the setup file.

+previously pytest tests worked for me for other people $env:PYTHONPATH = "."; pytest tests works

 # log to run the tests #